kotatsuyaki/cg-assignment-1/docs/README.md

 it was indeed incrementally refactored from the template.
 Most of the code are abstractions and wrappers around the underlying raw APIs.

-This project heavily embraces the [Pimpl idiom](https://en.cppreference.com/w/cpp/language/pimpl) to stop implementation details from leaking from header files.
-Glancing through the header files gives you a rough idea of what the classes do.

-The parts concerning MVP transformations reside in the `src/transform/` subdirectory, where the transformation matrices are computed.

 # Usage